 Magee-Womens Hospital of UPMC has special programs for lymphedema management, treatment, and prevention.

 - Radiation therapy

 - A Body Mass Index (BMI) of more than 25

 - Overuse of the affected limb

-While there is no cure for lymphedema, options for managing and treating it include:
+While there is no cure for lymphedema, options for managing and treating include non-surgical and surgical options.

 - Weight loss

 - Compression garments (bandaging)

 Surgical treatment options: